davidpaps/algorithms/README.md

 - BFS first searches 'first degree' neighbours as this is more efficient, then it searches 'second degree' neighbours and so on.
 It will create lists to search, first the nearest neighbours (perhaps connected by one edge), and then a second list of all nodes that are neighbours to the starting nodes neighbours.

 - Nodes are searched in the order they are added, therefore the data structure is called a `Queue`.
-A queue is known as a `FIFO` data structure (First In First Out) The first node added is frnt of the queue to be searched and so on.
+A queue is known as a `FIFO` data structure (First In First Out).
+The first node added is front of the queue to be searched and so on.
 A queue can either `Enqueue` (add an item to the queue aka `Push`) or `Dequeue` (take an item off the queue aka `Pop`).

 - See the [Breadth First Search](python/breadth_first_search.py) file for examples of implementing graphs in Python using hash tables.
 See the [Breadth First Search](javascript/breadthFirstSearch.js) file for examples of implementing graphs in JavaScript using hash tables.